 The opportunity makes the thief.

-While the current situation reflects a lack of some community organizing strategies, this is not because the concept is a foreign one to Brazilians.
-In fact, Rio de Janeiro saw some highly effective organizing in the late 1970s and early 1980s, winning momentous victories in the struggle against removal.
+While the current situation reflects a lack of some community organizing strategies, this is not because the concept is foreign one Brazilians.
+In fact, Rio de Janeiro saw highly effective organizing in the late 1970s and early 1980s, winning momentous victories in the struggle against removal.
 Bryan McCann, in his new book Hard Times in the Marvelous City: From Dictatorship to Democracy in the Favelas of Rio de Janeiro details the various stages that Rio’s favelas went through in terms of community organizing, and what caused the ups and downs.
 Here I will summarize his findings, at times referencing other texts that provide more detail to things like the Catholic church’s Pastorals and Ecclesial Base Communities, as well as in more recent examples of community organizing.

 Victories against Forced Eviction